How to Grow Bougainvillea In Florida

 Planting the Bougainvillea

 Create a hole first after selecting the ideal planting space.
-Make sure the top of the root ball is level with the ground's surface when planting.
+Make sure the top of the root ball is level with the ground's surface while you plant it.

 Remove the plant from the container that you get from the nursery and then plant it in the hole.
 Fill the rest of the hole with extracted soil and make it a little bit tighter.
 Then apply water.

-Spread a natural layer of organic mulch around the plant's base to retain moisture, stabilize soil temperature, and inhibit weed growth.
+Spread a natural layer of organic mulch ( I add wood chips) around the plant's base to retain moisture, stabilize soil temperature, and inhibit weed growth.
 To prevent potential rot, make sure the mulch is situated a few inches away from the plant's stem.

 Watering